CGCL-codes/XGCN_library/docs/source/user_guide/data_preparation.rst

             ├── val.txt     # samples for validation (optional)
             └── test.txt    # samples for test (optional)

+It's recommended to put your ``XGCN_data`` somewhere else than in the code repository.
 We'll use this directory to hold all the different datasets and models outputs.
 We refer to its path as ``all_data_root`` in our shell scripts.

-By using XGCN's data processing API, the text data are loaded and saved into:
+By using XGCN's data processing API, the text data will be loaded and saved into:

 .. code::